-How to Develop a Travel Booking Service Like PADI Travel
+How to Build a Travel Booking Website [PADI Travel Experience]

 Easy to use, smooth transactions, quick access to information and deals – passionate travelers usually use these phrases to describe why they love their booking service.
 However, to build a travel booking system that is attractive and simple, you have to go through a long and intricate journey.

-In this article, I’ll shed light on the main aspects you have to consider when having a travel booking app development.
+In this article, I’ll shed light on the main aspects of how to build a travel booking website.
 Our team learned about all of them while implementing ideas and the business goals of Diviac and then PADI teams.

 It seems that the logic behind all online booking services is the same: customers come to the platform, choose dates, a room or destination, proceed with the payment and hopefully get a confirmation email with a teaser photo.
 There’s a number of off-the-shelf booking solutions with a tried-and-tested algorithm you can implement fast, but the flipside of the speed is limited functionality.
 When you start small and have a couple of options for booking, you may opt for an off-the-shelf solution.
 However, if you realize that your business will gain traction over time and your number of options and users will only go up, a set of popular functions may soon appear too restrictive for you.